Probabilistic Amplitude Shaping and Nonlinearity Tolerance: Analysis and Sequence Selection Method: Metric for PAS with Sequence Selection

 \subsection{The LSAS Metric}

 An effective selection of shaped sequences suppresses the distortion variations defined in \eqref{e:deltadist}.
 Hence, the proposed metric is

-where, we recall, $\ell$ is the blocklength of the AS and $d$ the dimensionality of the mapping.
-The metric accounts for nonlinearity expressed in terms of symbol amplitudes and filtering through the fiber channel, and we established in the previous section that the filters have lowpass characteristics.
+where, we recall, $\ell$ is the blocklength of the AS and $d$ the dimensionality of the mapping. { $D_{p,p'}^{(c,c')}$ is obtained from the convolution of the energy sequence of each candidate with the filters $h_{p,p'}^{(c,c')}$ in \eqref{e:deltadist} and only the central $\ell/d$ convolution outputs are used in \eqref{eq:dual_lsas}.
+This renders $\duallsas$ independent for successive shaping blocks.} The metric accounts for nonlinearity expressed in terms of symbol amplitudes and filtering through the fiber channel, and we established in the previous section that the filters have lowpass characteristics.
 Therefore, we refer to it as the lowpass filtered symbol amplitude sequence (LSAS) metric, as already used in \cite{taha:2022} for the special case of 1D mapping.

-We note that we consider XPM nonlinearity from only a subset $\tilde{\cal C}$ of WDM subchannels in the LSAS definition \eqref{eq:dual_lsas} because the significant interference is caused by adjacent subchannels.
-We perform the selection of sequences for different WDM subchannels sequentially, i.e., in a greedy fashion, from outer to inner channels of the system.
-This means that the number of candidate sequences and thus selection complexity do not increase compared to the single-channel case.

 Since LSAS measures the total NLI from a multidimensional shaped amplitude sequence with length $\ell/d$, the selection will be based on the minimum LSAS metric.
 In relation to the analysis in Section~\ref{spectral_dip}, we expect that LSAS-based sequence selection results in a temporal structure of symbol-energy sequences with a deeper and wider spectral dip.

+We note that we consider XPM nonlinearity from only a subset $\tilde{\cal C}$ of WDM channels in the LSAS definition \eqref{eq:dual_lsas} because the significant interference is caused by adjacent channels. {Ideally, a joint selection of amplitude sequences for all channels is performed.
+However, since then the number of candidates would grow exponentially with the number of WDM channels, we chose to perform the selection of sequences for different WDM channels sequentially, i.e., in a greedy fashion, from outer to inner channels of the system.
+The details of our greedy selection approach are provided in Algorithm~\ref{alg:xpm}, for a WDM system with a set of channels $\cal C$, set of candidate sequences $\{\ve{s}^{(c,\nu)}, c \in {\cal C}, \nu\in\{1,\ldots, 2^{\frac{2|{\cal P}|}{d}v}\}\}$, and considering the XPM effects from the $N_{\mathrm{XPM}}$ closest outer channels.
+Fig.~\ref{fig:xpm_greedy} illustrates the execution of Algorithm~\ref{alg:xpm} for a WDM system with $|{\cal C}|=5$ channels and $N_{\mathrm{XPM}}=1$. }